smart-edge-open/specs/doc/openness_appguide.md

 resp.Body.Close()
 ```

-When the consumer application decides on a particular service that it would liketo subscribe to, it should call `POST` [`/subscriptions/{urn.namespace}`](https://www.openness.org/api-documentation/?api=eaa#/Eaa/SubscribeNotifications) to subscribe to all services available in a namespace, or call `POST` [`/subscriptions/{urn.namespace}/{urn.id}`](https://www.openness.org/api-documentation/?api=eaa#/Eaa/SubscribeNotifications2) to subscribe to notifications related to the exact producer.
+When the consumer application decides on a particular service that it would like to subscribe to, it should call `POST `[`/subscriptions/{urn.namespace}`](https://www.openness.org/api-documentation/?api=eaa#/Eaa/SubscribeNotifications) to subscribe to all services available in a namespace or call `POST `[`/subscriptions/{urn.namespace}/{urn.id}`](https://www.openness.org/api-documentation/?api=eaa#/Eaa/SubscribeNotifications2) to subscribe to notifications related to the exact producer.

 Example for subscribing to all services in a namespace is given below: